 Spc.
 Ross McGinnis from 1st Infantry Division in Schweinfurt was the second U.S. Soldier to be awarded the Medal of Honor for actions in Iraq.
 Staff Sgt.
 Sal Giunta became the first living recipient of the Medal of Honor since Vietnam for actions in Afghanistan with the 173rd Airborne Brigade.

 U.S. Army's modularization transformation relocated the 1st Infantry Division to Fort Riley, Kansas and the 1st Armored Division moved to Fort Bliss, Texas in 2010-2011 after its return from a year long deployment to Iraq.

-Currently U.S. Army Europe consists of the USAREUR HQ, 21st Theater Sustainment Command, Joint Multinational Training Command and its subordinate Joint Multinational Readiness Center (the only OCONUS combat training center in the Army) 2nd Cavalry Regiment, 12th Combat Aviation Brigade, 173rd Airborne Brigade, along with Intelligence, Signal and Medical support elements.
+Currently U.S. Army Europe consists of the USAREUR HQ, 21st Theater Sustainment Command, 7th Army Training Command and its subordinate Joint Multinational Readiness Center (the only OCONUS combat training center in the Army) 2nd Cavalry Regiment, 12th Combat Aviation Brigade, 173rd Airborne Brigade, along with Intelligence, Signal and Medical support elements.